Skip to footer content

 $vbLabelText $csharpLabel

 This controller action generates a PDF document and returns it as a downloadable file.
-The rendering options allow you to customize margins and specify the CSS media type for optimal PDF format output.
-The file name for the download is "sales-report.pdf".
+The rendering options allow you to customize margins and specify the CSS media type for optimal PDF output.
+The implementation returns the file as "sales-report.pdf" for download using ASP.NET's File() method.

-How to Easily Generate PDF Files from URLs and HTML Files?
+How Do You Generate PDFs from URLs and HTML Files?

 IronPDF can also convert existing web pages and HTML files directly to PDF format.
-This is particularly useful when you need to generate PDFs from existing content:
+This approach provides clear benefits when you need to generate PDFs from existing content without rebuilding HTML from scratch:

 using IronPdf;